MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-The code in lines 11-22 above have some conditional rendering for `{selectedAccount && (...)}`.
-This conditional rendering means that the content inside is only rendered if `selectedAccount` is true.
+The code in lines 11-22 have conditional rendering for `{selectedAccount && (...)}`.
+This conditional rendering ensures that the content inside is only displayed if `selectedAccount` is true.
 This ensures that detailed information about the selected wallet is only displayed when an active wallet is connected.
 You can then display information about the wallet, and conditionally render anything related to the following:

 - Wallet address
 - Wallet balance